zydou/arti/doc/dev/notes/relay-conflux.md

 detail we can iron out later; we will likely need an MPSC channel between `StreamWrite` and `StreamRead` for this)

-The `Stream{Read Write}` tasks will be launched lazily.
+In both cases, the stream-handling tasks will be launched lazily.
 That is, they will be launched by `FWD` upon receiving the first `BEGIN`.
-This will prevent unnecessarily launching 2 extra tasks per circuit for middle relays that don't do leaky pipe.
+This will prevent unnecessarily launching stream handling tasks for middle relays that don't do leaky pipe.

-With this change, exits (and relays with leaky pipe) will spawn 4 tasks per circuit, instead of just 2.
+With this change, exits (and relays with leaky pipe) will spawn 3 (or 4, if we implement the stream read/write split) tasks per circuit, instead of just 2.

-> Note: in the case of conflux circuits (tunnels), the `Stream{Read Write}` tasks won't be launched by `FWD`.
+> Note: in the case of conflux circuits (tunnels), the stream handling tasks won't be launched by `FWD`.
 >
 > More on that below.